A League of Their Own: Development

-Director Penny Marshall was inspired by the 1987 TV documentary A League of their Own, about the All American Girls Professional Baseball League.
+Director Penny Marshall was inspired by the 1987 television documentary A League of their Own, about the All American Girls Professional Baseball League.
 She had never heard of the league, and contacted the film's creators, Kelly Candaele and Kim Wilson, to collaborate with the screenwriters, Babaloo Mandel and Lowell Ganz, on producing a screenplay for 20th Century Fox.
 Fox eventually passed on the script and Marshall signed with Sony Pictures, which was eager to produce it.

 Casting

 On MLB Network's Costas at the Movies in 2013, director Penny Marshall talked about her initial interest in Demi Moore for the part of Dottie Hinson: "Demi Moore, I liked, but by the time we came around, she was pregnant."
 Debra Winger was then cast as Dottie and spent three months training with the Chicago Cubs in preparation.
 However, she dropped out of the production four weeks before the start of principal photography, later saying that the casting of Madonna was the reason for her decision.
 Marshall chose Geena Davis to replace Winger.

 USC assistant baseball coach Bill Hughes was the film's technical adviser and put the film's ensemble cast through baseball camp three months before filming.